 Please sign and date your approval as indicated: Content approval (article and/or advert) In signing this form, you agree that you have gained the ☐ Image approval relevant permissions to publish your content in Additional graphs, charts and/or general Australasian Plant Conservation prior to article/content graphics submission.
-Where images (photos or otherwise) are from a source other than the author(s) evidence should be provided Approval that approval has been received to use the images.
+Mhara imaga (abatas ar atharrias) are from a course Approval Where images (photos or otherwise) are from a source other than the author(s) evidence should be provided that approval has been received to use the images.
 Name (please print): late approval has been received to dee the images.
 Signatura Signature: Date: Article submission: Please complete this section if you are supplying an article for the APC bulletin